ansys/pyedb/doc/source/configuration/configuration_api_examples.rst

    print("my_gap_port" in edb.ports)  # True
    edb.close()

-Example 6 — Differential wave port
+Example 6: Differential wave port
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Define a differential wave port on two existing trace primitives.
 The positive
-and negative terminals are placed at the start and end of each trace centre line
+and negative terminals are placed at the start and end of each trace center line
 for a clean modal excitation.

 .. code-block:: python

    from pyedb import Edb

-   edb = Edb("ANSYS-HSD_V1.aedb", edbversion="2026.1")
+   edb = Edb("ANSYS-HSD_V1.aedb", version="2026.1")
    cfg = edb.configuration.create_config_builder()

    # Retrieve the two complementary traces from the live layout